Interests

 How I got to where I am now

-I started my career as a computer programmer in the manufacturing sector, at Motorola and AVEX Electronics.
-Supporting staff through the introduction of new computer systems, I developed an interest in learning and training which led to me taking up a lecturing job at the University of Paisley to teach computer networks.
+I started my career as a computer programmer in the semi-conductor industry.
+Supporting staff at one company through the introduction of new computer systems, I developed an interest in learning and training that led to me to apply for a lecturing job at the University of Paisley to teach computer networks.

-I developed this interest further when I joined the Scottish Council for Educational Technology, where I led a directorate covering educational software developments and the delivery of training courses for teaching and support staff in schools and colleges.
+I developed this interest further when I joined the Scottish Council for Educational Technology, where I led a directorate covering educational software developments for schools and colleges, as well as training for teaching and support staff in schools and colleges.

 Working for Learning and Teaching Scotland (now Education Scotland) I developed an interest in the broad policy drivers underpinning education and lifelong learning in Scotland.
 I took this interest forward when I joined the Scottish Government as a policy analyst in 2003.